dsaidgovsg/terraform-modules/modules/prometheus/README.md

 the form of `<key>=<value>` to change the behaviour for scraping:

 - `prometheus_path`: Change the path for scraping to anything else other than `/metrics`.
+- `prometheus_disable`: Set this to `true` to temporarily stop scraping this target

-Any other keys that are prefixed with `prometheus_` will be added as labels for the target with their prefixes removed.
+Up to 5 other keys that are prefixed with `prometheus_tag_` will be added as labels for the target with their prefixes removed.
+To allow for more tags, modify the the [Ansible playbook](packer/ami/site.yml) with more relabel actions.
+This is a limitation of Prometheus.

 ## Important Variables